 Under the Truth-In-Lending Act rules, private education loans are subject to self-certification, three consumer disclosures at specific times in the application process, and a three-day delay in disbursement.
 Due to the number of steps involved in the private loan application process, applicants should allow a minimum of three weeks for processing.

 Neither Century College nor its employees receive benefits or compensation as a result of your choice of lender.

 Private Student Loans are available through various lenders.
 Students who do not qualify for a Direct Loan or find that they need additional funding may want to consider this alternative.

-Students should learn about a Private Student Loan before completing an online application.
-Carefully review which loan is the best fit, whether you are a student or parent.
-Become familiar with the terms of each loan such as the interest rate and how it is calculated, required enrollment level, are there any fees associated with the loan, repayment terms, whether or not a co-signer is required, is satisfactory progress at the college a requirement, deferment and forbearance options available, rights and responsibilities for borrowing this loan, and if there may be a look-back feature available for financing past due balances.
-All of these details should be considered and researched before applying for a Private Student Loan.
+Students should learn about Private Student Loans before completing an online application.
+Carefully review which loan is the best fit, whether you are a student or a parent.
+Become familiar with the terms of each loan such as the interest rate and how it is calculated, required enrollment level, whether are there any fees associated with the loan, repayment terms, whether or not a co-signer is required, is satisfactory progress at the college a requirement, deferment and forbearance options available, rights and responsibilities for borrowing this loan, and if there may be a look-back feature available for financing past due balances.
+All of these should be considered and researched before applying for a Private Student Loan.

 Student employment (work-study) is your opportunity to gain valuable work experience, transferable life skills, and is a form of financial aid to help cover some of your educational expenses.
 Work-study positions require minimal experience, offer a flexible work schedule and can be both fun and rewarding.
 Learn more by visiting Student Employment.